-You have a legal right to be informed about how our trust uses any personal data that we hold about you.
-To comply with this, we provide a 'privacy notice' to you where we are processing your personal data.
+Under UK data protection law, individuals have a right to be informed about how our trust uses any personal data that we hold about them.
+We comply with this right by providing 'privacy notices' (sometimes called 'fair processing notices') to individuals where we are processing their personal data.

-This notice explains how we collect, store and use personal data about pupils at our schools like you.
+This privacy notice explains how we collect, store and use personal data about pupils at our school.